It’s Time for Beauty

 As we live according to a deeper call, we live lives of honor and integrity.
 This is how John McCain lived.
 And today we need more women and men living with honor and integrity.
 But if we are overwhelmed, disheartened, tired, or apathetic, first turn toward beauty.
 Pause and look around you.
 Pause and notice the beauty in your dear ones.
 Pause and open the senses.
 And allow beauty to reawaken your convictions and your humanity.

-Tomorrow, Wednesday, September 5, the doors will open to register for Regarding Our Children, my 30-day online course for helping our children to thrive.
+I am excited to announce my new online course, Regarding Our Children, for parents and educators to help our children to thrive.
 Our children’s nervous systems need these pauses for beauty.
 In our current political climate, with video games that are about survival, and with the looming anxiety of school shootings, our children need reminders of what is sacred.
 They need touchstones that keep them anchored in what matters and supports them in living with honor and integrity.
 ROC is all about helping you as the guiding force in your child’s life to raise children who remember what is most important, who live with honor and integrity, and who thrive now and in the future.
-I hope you will join us.
+I hope you will join me.